Time zero regularity of Ricci flow: Time zero regularity in the presence of an lower bound

-for every $t\in (0,T]$.
-By the uniform lower Ricci bound, the volume $\Vol_{g(t)}(B_{d_0}(x_0,r/2))$ can only decay exponentially as $t\downto 0$, and in particular, it has a positive lower bound $v_0$ independent of how small we take $t>0$.
+(see e.g. \cite[(2.5.7]{RFnotes}) the volume $\Vol_{g(t)}(B_{d_0}(x_0,r/2))$ can only decay exponentially as $t\downto 0$, and in particular, it has a positive lower bound $v_0$ independent of how small we take $t>0$.
 In particular, we find that

 for all $t\in (0,T]$.

 In the case that $M$ is three-dimensional, we can now apply Lemma 2.1 from \cite{ST1} to the Ricci flows $t\mapsto g(t+\ep)$, for arbitrarily small $\ep>0$, in order to deduce that $|\Rm|_{g(t)}\leq C/t$ on $B_{g(t)}(x_0,r/2)$ over some small time interval $(0,\hat T)$ as required.
 Yi Lai adapted Lemma 2.1 from \cite{ST1} to higher dimensions assuming a lower bound $\K\geq -C$ as we have here, using theory of Bamler, Cabezas-Rivas and Wilking \cite[Lemma 4.2]{BCRW}; see \cite[Lemma 3.4]{yi_lai}.